 Malaga is certainly very well connected.
 That means there’s plenty to explore just round the corner.

-Here are some daytrip (or half-day trip) ideas if you fancy getting out of the centre!
+Here are some ideas for day trips (or half-day trips) if you fancy escaping the city!

 Guadalmar Beach is located on the far western side of Malaga city, between the Guadalmar estate and golf course and the Guadalhorce river estuary.
 For this reason this is a protected area of high environmental value, inhabited by a number of species of birds migrating between Europe and Africa.
-Guadalmar beach is most well-known, however, for being the only authorised nudist beach in Malaga city.
-The area of the beach located at the foot of the golf course is designated […]
+Guadalmar beach is most well-known, however, for being the only authorised […]

 On the eastern edge of Malaga, just before the boundary with La Cala del Moral, is one of the city’s hidden gems: Playa del Peñón del Cuervo.
 It’s a small, picturesque beach which stands out thanks to a large rock formation which divides it in two.
-Despite being relatively secluded and difficult to reach for those unfamiliar with the area, this is a very popular spot with locals, especially at weekends.
-After dark, too, it’s not uncommon to see groups […]
+Despite being relatively secluded and difficult to reach for those unfamiliar with the area, […]